Follow @scope_views

 4.7 Kg incl rings

-Portable versions of the 100/800 typically come in a shortened tube which uses a draw-tube arrangement for compactness.
+The most portable versions of the 100/800 typically come in a shortened tube which uses a draw-tube arrangement for compactness.
 Personally I’d rather have a fixed tube, but the benefit is that some versions come close to airline portability at about 25” when packed-down.
 These draw-tube designs can be specified with various focusers, including 2”, 2.5” or 3” FT focusers according to need and budget.
+Mine had the smallest 2” Crayford, which was ideal for visual use.

-The 100/800 was my first 4” APO and remains the best I have tried in one single respect at least: it is the most perfectly colour-free refractor I have tested – visually zero false colour in or out of focus, any object, any power.
+The 100/800 was my first 4” APO and remains the best I have tried in one single respect at least: it is the most perfectly colour-free 4” refractor I have tested (just – see TSA-102 below) – visually zero false colour in or out of focus, any object, any power.
 Recent versions are guaranteed 98%+ Strehl with a test-certificate, which is simply as good as it gets.
 Like other LZOS lenses, the 100/800 offers supreme sharpness, a very flat field and the ability to transmit peerless planetary detail for its size.
 The only disadvantages are weight (it’s a heavy lens) and slow cool-down.

 APM telescopes typically have CNC rings with the Astro-Physics hole pattern that is very flexible and allows attachment to various plates (lighter version come with a Vixen plate as standard).